-Should the Planning and Zoning Board decide to recommend approval of the above applications to the City Commission, approval should be subject to the following conditions:
+Should the City Commission decide to approve the application, approval should be subject to the following conditions:

-- 1) Payment of the City's water impact fee in the amount of \$120,280. - 2) Payment of the City's sewer impact fee in the amount of \$145,925. - 3) Payment of the City's transportation mitigation cost in the amount of \$172,528. - 4) The maximum number of units in the development shall not exceed 89 units.

-- 5) Assignment by the City Commission of 89 Regional Activity Center (RAC) Units. - 6) The project shall be designed and constructed to comply with Section 32-787(k) and obtain a Green Building certification from LEED or as specified by the CRA Agreement. - 7) The applicant shall bond for and construct any required street and right-of-way improvements including but not limited to sidewalks, pavement, construction, striping, signage, landscaping, and drainage improvements. - 8) Provide a perpetual 40 feet utility easement and a 24-foot road access easement through that portion of NW 6th Street to be vacated in a form acceptable to the City Attorney. - 9) Right-of-way dedications adjacent to Lot A of 10 feet along Foster Road; 5 feet along NW 1st Avenue; and 5 feet along NW 2nd Avenue. - 10) Right-of-way dedications adjacent to Lot B of 5 feet along NW 1st Avenue and 4 feet along Dixie Highway. - 11) Right-of-way dedications adjacent to Lot C of 10 feet along Foster Road; 5 feet along NW 1st Avenue; and 4 feet along Dixie Highway. - 12) The dumpster enclosures for the development shall be of masonry construction and landscaped in a manner to obscure same and enhance the development to the satisfaction of the City. - 13) No required tree shall be less than 15 feet in overall height. - 14) Six vehicle charging stations shall be provided as reflected in the plans. - 15) Execution of Developer's Agreement pursuant to Section 32-186(d)(2) stipulating agreed conditions of the negotiated process satisfactory to the City.
+- 1. Payment of the City's water impact fee in the amount of \$120,280. - 2.
+Payment of the City's sewer impact fee in the amount of \$145,925. - 3.
+Payment of the City's transportation mitigation cost in the amount of \$172,528. - 4.
+The maximum number of units in the development shall not exceed 89 units. - 5.
+Assignment by the City Commission of 89 Regional Activity Center (RAC) Units. - 6.
+The project shall be designed and constructed to comply with Section 32-787(k) and obtain a Green Building certification from LEED or as specified by the CRA Agreement. - 7.
+The applicant shall bond for and construct any required street and right-of-way improvements including but not limited to sidewalks, pavement, construction, striping, signage, landscaping, and drainage improvements. - 8.
+Provide a perpetual 40 feet utility easement and a 24-foot road access easement through that portion of NW 6th Street to be vacated in a form acceptable to the City Attorney. - 9.
+Right-of-way dedications adjacent to Lot A of 10 feet along Foster Road; 5 feet along NW 1st Avenue; and 5 feet along NW 2nd Avenue. - 10.
+Right-of-way dedications adjacent to Lot B of 5 feet along NW 1st Avenue and 4 feet along Dixie Highway. - 11.
+Right-of-way dedications adjacent to Lot C of 10 feet along Foster Road; 5 feet along NW 1st Avenue; and 4 feet along Dixie Highway. - 12.
+The dumpster enclosures for the development shall be of masonry construction and landscaped in a manner to obscure same and enhance the development to the satisfaction of the City. - 13.
+No required tree shall be less than 15 feet in overall height. - 14.
+Eight (8) electric vehicle charging stations shall be provided as reflected in the plans. - 15.
+Increase the number of bicycle storage spaces to 15 spaces on Lots A and B. Increase the spaces on Lot C to a total of 30 bike storage space. - 16.
+Install necessary signage indicating the 55 parking spaces reserved for public use on Lot C and public access at the entryway into the garage. - 17.
+The 14 workforce housing units shall be dispersed throughout the project, three buildings, and each floor and shall have comparable fixtures and finishes as the market rate units. - 18.
+The five guests parking spaces dedicated to Lot A on Lot C shall be assigned accordingly. - 19.
+All balconies shall be 4 feet in depth. - 20.
+Provide a 6 feet masonry wall along the north property lines of Lot A and Lot B. - 21.
+Provide adequate clearance for the entryway into the project for loading and waste management services. - 22.
+Provide a crosswalk between Lot A and Lot C where the public sidewalk meets. - 23.
+Provide a community room for the use of residents of the project. - 24.
+Minimize the number of bedrooms facing the corridor. - 25.
+Execution of Developer's Agreement pursuant to Section 32-186(d)(2) stipulating agreed conditions of the negotiated process satisfactory to the City.